thosgood/this-weeks-finds/markdown/1-50/week24.md

 that projects down to the measure constructed by Ashtekar and Lewandowski.
-This generalized measure is in some respects a rigorous substitute for the ill-defined "Lebesgue measure," but it is actually built using Haar measure on G. I also define generalized measures on the group of gauge transformations (which is an infinite-dimensional group), and when G is compact I construct a natural example that is a rigorous substitute for Haar measure on the group of gauge transformations .
+This generalized measure is in some respects a rigorous substitute for the ill-defined "Lebesgue measure," but it is actually built using Haar measure on $G$.
+I also define generalized measures on the group of gauge transformations (which is an infinite-dimensional group), and when $G$ is compact I construct a natural example that is a rigorous substitute for Haar measure on the group of gauge transformations .
 As an application of this "generalized Haar measure" I show that any generalized measure on the space of